fdclavel/R-Init/README.md

 This repository is designed for housing initialization scripts in R. They are designed to replicate the Python functionality of generating a requirements.txt file and updating libraries based on the list of requirements.
 Because R lacks a native process for this operation, I made one up.
 It is carried out across two short scripts.

+#### Note that as of the most recent update, this process depends on native R Studio processes, so running it in R console or via command line will not work.**

 **Files include:**